mdavidson9/docs.balsamiq.com/content/confluence/admin-guide.md

 Please make sure you read the [Balsamiq and Atlassian Marketplace FAQ](https://support.balsamiq.com/sales/marketplace/) first.

 To register the plugin, go to the Confluence Administration page.
-Select "Manage new add-ons" and search for Balsamiq Mockups for Confluence.
+Select "Manage new add-ons" and search for Balsamiq Mockups for Confluence Server.

 ![](//media.balsamiq.com/img/support/installation/confluence-reg-server1.png)